Quarterly Fund Commentary

 Market Sector Update

-- With higher tax rates moving into 2014, we expect demand for high yield municipal bonds to remain strong.
-We believe issuance will continue to hover near record lows which should be positive for municipal bond prices.
+- With higher tax rates moving into 2014, demand for high-yield municipal bonds should remain strong.
+We believe issuance will continue to hover near record lows, which should be positive for municipal bond prices.

-- Recent headlines in the municipal market have created choppy waters, however, funds which focus on quality credits should provide high net worth investors with attractive levels of income over the long term.
+- Headlines about Puerto Rico, especially Puerto Rico Electric Power Authority bonds, have caused extreme amounts of volatility; however, we believe that funds that focus on quality credits should provide high-net-worth investors with attractive levels of income over the long term.

-- We continue to favor revenue bonds over tax backed debt as revenue bonds, in our view, provide diversification from the general tax issues which affect states and local governments and offer more attractive yields for our investors.
+- We continue to favor revenue bonds over tax-backed debt as revenue bonds, in our view, provide diversification from the general tax issues that affect states and local governments and offer more attractive yields for our investors.